This page is meant for people trying to get into Dark Souls III speedrunning.

 General

+Before you consider speedrunning, you want to be quite familiar with the game, its mechanics and the level/map layouts.
+Trying to start after only one playthrough can be frustrating and only makes things unnecessarily harder.
 Especially in Souls games, in which most people are used to taking their time to approach enemies or other obstacles, it can be difficult to play with time pressure on you even after a few playthroughs.
+In the following chapters, you will find core concepts that apply to Dark Souls III speedrunning.

 - Visit the Frequently Asked Questions page to find frequently asked questions on speedrunning Dark Souls III.